LePhil/ExcaliburPlayground/readme.md

 * Conf/Levels/Resources/Storage as Import, not via Global!
 * map config should contain next level's name
 * added props to Cutscene
+* Cutscenes can now change to other cutscene in the same Level

 # Won't do